Head of unit

 I am a PhD (2003) and Docent (2014) in the history of science and Head of Unit at the Hagströmer medico-historical library, Karolinska Institutet.

 My main areas of interest are chemistry/alchemy, pharmacy, natural history and mining sciences from c.
 1550 to the beginning of the nineteenth century.
-I am also interested in the history of modern medical gymnastics, history of technology and STS (Science and Technology Studies).
+I am also interested in knowledge transfers between Europe and China, the history of modern medical gymnastics, history of technology and STS (Science and Technology Studies).
 Theoretically, I am interested in the global and European circulation of knowledge, as well as the philosophical issues arising from science’s claims to superior knowledge and power, especially in relation to encounters with non-European cultures.
 I also cooperate with natural scientists in doing reproductions of scientific experiments and craft practices (Experimental History of Science).

 I am the director of a research cooperation with CESIMA (Centro Simao Mathias de Estudos em Historia da Ciencia) at the Pontifica Universidade Católica de Sao Paulo, Brazil.
 In this exchange, we make a critical evaluation of the recent theories of global knowledge exchange that has emerged out of postcolonial studies.
 On the Swedish side, the participants are the dept. for History of Science and Ideas and the Office for History of Science in Uppsala, and the Unit for Medical History and Heritage, Karolinska Institutet.